Zanaras/patreon-php/README.md

 # patreon-php

-Interact with the Patreon API via OAuth.
+This is Zanaras's fork of the [Patreon-PHP](https://github.com/Patreon/patreon-php) library, which facilitates interacting with the Patreon API via OAuth.

 ## Differences from Patreon/patreon-php

-This code has been modified in several ways but should be hot-swap capable with Patreon/patreon-php.
+This code has been modified in several ways but should be hot-swap capable with Patreon/patreon-php version 1.0.0.

 In particular, it removes an unused variable on the OAuth.php refresh_token function, allows passing cache arguments through the API.php fetch_* functions, allows setting API functions on class instantiation, and streamlines a few conditional arguments in the API.

 ## Important notice about updating to 1.0.0 from earlier versions